cugfeng/Home_Automation/README.md

   2. Temperature Sensor.
 I choose DS18B20
   3. IR Transmitter

-Raspberry Pi will monitor and record home temperature in every minute.
-Use computer or mobile device, you can get current temperature, view temperature history, and control airconditioner remotely.
+Raspberry Pi will monitor home temperature.
+Use computer or mobile device, you can get current temperature and control airconditioner remotely.

 This project is still ongoing.
 Features ready until now are:
-  1. Monitor and record temperatrue on Raspberry Pi
+  1. Monitor temperatrue on Raspberry Pi
+  2. Get current temperature on computer and mobile device

 TODO:
-  1. Get current temperature and temperature history on computer
-  2. Get current temperature and temperature history on mobile device
-  3. Control IR transmitter on Raspberry Pi
+  1. Control IR transmitter on Raspberry Pi
-  4. Control IR transmitter on computer
-  5. Control IR transmitter on mobile device
+  2. Control IR transmitter on computer and mobile device

 If you have any advice, feel free to contact me at cugfeng#gmail.com.